 Travelling to the Simpson Desert Ultra is one of the best parts, and while we may be remote we still like to think we are the centre of everywhere!
 Getting to Birdsville is no easy feat and in an attempt to make it as easy as possible, the team at SDU are working closely with travel providers to bring you some efficient options.

-EDIT: OUR SDU GROUP BOOKING ON THE BRISBANE-BIRDSVILLE FLIGHT IS NOW FULLY BOOKED.
+EDIT: 21/01/20 BRISBANE-BIRDSVILLE FLIGHT IS SOLD OUT.
 FLIGHTS FROM ADELAIDE ARE STILL AVAILABLE – SEE BELOW.

 There is one commercial flight that operates to Birdsville from Brisbane twice a week.
 The flight is operated by Regional Express (Rex) and departs Brisbane at 8am, stopping 4 times on its way to Birdsville where it arrives at 2:30pm.
 These flights range from $700-$1300 return when booked online.
 To make the trip using this method SDU recommend you book to fly Brisbane to Birdsville on Thursday the 4th and back on Tuesday the 9th.
-All seats on the SDU group booking for these flights are currently sold out (as at 24th November, 2019).
-There are still seats available to book online via Rex for the Thursday flight only.
+As at 21/01/20 this flight is sold out.

 There is also a Regional Express flight that flies from Mount Isa to Birdsville which may suit anyone traveling from northern Queensland.
 The flight departs on Friday the 5th at approximately 8am and arrives into Birdsville at 10:30am.
 The return flight departs Birdsville on Monday the 8th at 2:30pm and arrives into Mt Isa at approximately 5pm.
 You can find more information and book via Rex’s website.